nafizjiwa/REDUX-CORE-API/README.md

 - Reducer functions describes which action can update the state.
 - The action (action object) describes how to change the state with its type property
 - `createStore(reducerFunction)` a redux helper function creates a store object = 'store'
-- The store enforces one-way data flow and provides methods
+- The store ,an object, which enforces one-way data flow
+          1. Holds state,
+          2. Receives action dispatches and
+          3. Executes the reducer.
+-
-### DISPATCH ACTIONS
+### DISPATCH ACTIONS TO THE STORE
 - store.dispatch( ) --> dispatches an action to the store to change the state
 - `store.dispatch(actionObject) --> with an AO the reducer function executed`